ufechner7/Tethers.jl/docs/src/examples.md

 ```
 The first example of such a model is the script [Tether_04.jl](https://github.com/ufechner7/Tethers.jl/blob/main/src/Tether_04.jl) which is derived from the last example.

+## Segmented tether with correct force distribution

-In the script [Tether_05.jl](https://github.com/ufechner7/Tethers.jl/blob/main/src/Tether_05.jl), the spring force is distributed correctly on the two masses attached to the spring as shown here:
+In the script [Tether_05.jl](https://github.com/ufechner7/Tethers.jl/blob/main/src/Tether_05.jl#L61), the spring force is distributed correctly on the two masses attached to the spring as shown here:
 ```julia
 if i == segments
     eqs2 = vcat(eqs2, total_force[:, i] ~ spring_force[:, i])